 As the New Year began, there were three major pending issues of concern to the genealogical community.
 Recent legislative developments, when combined with the arrival of a new administration, suggest that opportunities could well arise in the near future for our community to provide valuable input to legislators and decision-makers seeking to address these concerns.

 The following short briefing papers present background information and suggested recommendations for addressing these issues.
-Copies are being provided to appropriate members of the Transition Team for the in-coming administration.
+Copies were provided to appropriate members of the Transition Team for the Biden administration prior to the inauguration.
+We will update these papers regularly for use in additional settings after 20 January 2021.

 Briefing Papers Synopsis